nanoutils/nanoutils/docs/docs/methods.md

 ## `dropRepeatsWith`

-Returns a `string` or an `array` which has dropped next elements based on a function
+Returns `string` or `array` which drops next elements based on a specified function

 ```js
 import { dropRepeatsWith } from 'nanoutils'